stan1y/gmlib/Readme.md

 	$ make demo

+To install GMLib into `PREFIX` use:

+    $ sudo make install

-##### Application packages on Mac OS X
+##### Mac OS X App bundles

 To include GMLib and dependencies into your app package on Mac, you should build Python, SDL, SDL_ttf and SDL_image as static libraries.
 Optionally you can use static boost libraries too.

-In order to include shared libraries, such as freetype or boost, make sure you build them with `-install_name' relative to the executable or package.
+In order to include shared libraries, such as freetype or boost, make sure you tune them with `-install_name` relative to the executable or package, sush as:

 	$ install_name_tool -id @rpath/libfreetype.dylib libfreetype.dylib

-To install GMLib into `PREFIX' use:

-    $ sudo make install